EPIImperial/EPIImperial.github.io/index.md

 #### 8. What will my timetable look like?

-The MSc HDA-ML is an intensive course.
+The MSc Epidemiology is an intensive course.
 In general, taught/supervised classes will take place between 9.30am and 5pm from Monday to Friday.
 However, the exact times may vary depending on the module and the amount of pre-reading and pre-sessional exercises students need to carry out.
 More details regarding the timetable will be sent to you in September.

 The provisional term dates (subject to change) are the following: